ping-payments/ping_python_sdk/doc/api_resources/merchant.md

 Gets a specific merchant from a tenant.

 You need to create an Tenant-object with a tenant_id as a parameter to access the get_specific_merchant()-function.
+You can also send in an environment parameter if you wish to test your code towards a "sandbox" environment but the default value is "production".
 The function itself requires a merchant_id as a parameter.
 If the tenant_id exists and has a merchant with the parameters merchant_id then a merchant-object containing that merchant and status_code 200 will be returned.
 If the tenant_id or merchant_id don't match with existing id:s, a status_code 422 will be returned instead.

 ```python
 def get_specific_merchant(self, merchant_id)